Isaacwilliam4/INSyT/README.md

 TODO: Explain the rest of the usage

-Running the frontend (download frontend repo and do npm stuff) Redis native to Mac and Linux...
-Windows set up Windows subsystem for linux
+Running the frontend (download frontend repo and do npm stuff)

 ## For Developers/Contributors